cncf/devstats.archive/docs/dashboards/kubernetes/sig_mentions_devel.md

 - We're also excluding bots activity (see [excluding bots](https://github.com/cncf/devstats/blob/master/docs/excluding_bots.md).)
 - Each row returns single value, so the metric type is: `multi_row_single_column`.
 - Each row is in the format column 1: `sig_mentions_texts,SIGName`, column 2: `NumberOfSIGMentions`.
-- This metric uses `multi_value: true`, so each SIG is saved under different column name in a Influx DB serie.
+- This metric uses `multi_value: true`, so each SIG is saved under different column name in a Influx DB series.

 # Periods and Influx series